RCS-Box API

 "rcs_box_action": "OPT_IN", and still requires your

 {"acknowledged": true} response.
-After the ack, the internal
+The internal remove-from-blacklist step

-explicit consent.
-You can use the event to register a first-time opt-in in your own system — e.g. flag the
+is the part that captures the explicit consent.
+Use the forwarded event to register a first-time opt-in in your

-contact as "consent given by RCS reply" in your CRM.
+own system — e.g. flag the contact as "consent given by RCS reply" in your CRM.

 How to test as a tenant